How to Cut Lavender Bundles Like a Pro!

 Step Four: Drying your lavender bundles

 Since we produce thousands of bundles each year our process is more intense when it comes to harvesting and drying.
 In order to prevent any possibility of mould forming on our lavender bundles. the stems are immediately laid out after cutting to rack dry.
 When you are drying lavender you never want to dry it in direct sunlight.
-Direct sunlight will cause the stems to turn from a silvery green to a yellow brown.
+Direct sunlight will cause the stems to turn from a silvery green to a yellow-brown.
 Sunlight will also cause the blooms to fade and turn grey in colour.
 They aren’t nearly as attractive as a bundle dried in the proper conditions.

 If you are hanging your bundles to dry then you want to ensure that you have great air circulation.
 Don’t tie them too tight, keep a light fan or breeze on them to circulate airflow.
 You will want to inspect your hanging bundles often.
-Mould will begin to form on the stems and in the flowers of the middle of the bundle if they have been dried improperly.
+Mould will begin to form on the stems and in the flowers in the middle of the bundle if they have been dried improperly.
 They will also begin to take on a musty, almost horsey smell if they have turned.

-By rack drying in thin, flat layers you will produce a much more quality product.
-Flat laid lavender also dries much, much faster than hanging bundles upside down.
+By rack drying, in thin, flat layers you will produce a much more quality product.
+Flat-laid lavender also dries much, much faster than hanging bundles upside down.
 Make sure you are using wire racks so that the air can flow through.
 Proper, warm air circulation is key to getting a premium bundle.

 Pictured: Racks of Super Blue Lavender drying in the heat out of direct sunlight